Altair-39/kingler/README.md

 - Configuration file, right now only for language and shiny rate

 ### This fork
-- The text of the pokedex entry was moved under the sprite
+- The text of the pokedex entry was moved.
+With the right flag you can choose if you want it under the pokemon or alongside
-- The text of the pokedex entry is random with every description of every games about that pokemon, but you can choose the language
+- There are more pokedex description: every description of every games about that pokemon, you can choose the language and the game
 - It is added a script for scraping of the pokemon API so everyone can create a custom JSON
+- Custom shell completions

 ## Installation